panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

 Even if you wrap such a volatile component in `React.memo()`, React does 2 jobs on every re-render:

-1. Invoke the comparison function to determine whether the previous and next props are equal
+1. Invokes the comparison function to determine whether the previous and next props are equal
-2. Because props comparison almost always returns `false`, React performs the diff of previous and current render output
+2. Because props comparison almost always returns `false`, React performs the diff of previous and current render results

 The invocation of the comparison function is useless because it almost always returns `false`.